Emerjoin/Hi-Framework-docs/tutorials/docs-project/category/06_i18n/02_translation-policies.md

 i18n Mapping files are __xml__ files that have to be placed under __WEB-INF__ directory(along with hi.xml) with the name __i18n-mappings.xml__.

-In the example below, you can see an example of how the content of a mapping file looks like :
+In the snippet below, you can see an example of how the content of a mapping file looks like :

 ```xml
 <?xml version="1.0" encoding="UTF-8" ?>